alexs2112/TerminalHero/design/Act I/02 - Mining Village of Arad.md

  - A possible quest could involve dealing with a villager who believes that something far more sinister than vermin is consuming the bodies, possibly leading to uncovering dark secrets.

 ### 3. The Village Leaders Hut
- - Owned by the unofficial leader of the villagers, Elder [name].
+ - Owned by the unofficial leader of the villagers, Elder Varik.
  - Taken on the responsibility of overseeing daily life in the village.
 They act as the village's informal governor, making decisions about what little supplies the village has and trying to meet the capitals monthly quota.
  - He is not brave, tries to stick with the status quo as it is keeping people somewhat alive.
 This will all come crumbling down when the village has their monthly stock of bloodstone stolen.